Game Localization Into Brazil: Why Using EU Portuguese Is A Bad Idea

 2021-02-18 | Carolina Silvandersson

 Being one of the largest economies in Latin America, Brazil is a leader when it comes to game revenue on the continent.
 It also inhabits the largest Portuguese-speaking audience in the world.
 We dug into some numbers in the local gaming market and talked to Brazilian translators to get insights about game localization in Brazil and why you can’t use your European Portuguese translations there.

 There are more female than male gamers in Brazil.

 Only 5% of Brazilians speak English - localization into Brazilian Portuguese is essential for your game.

 European Portuguese translations won’t work for the Brazilian market due to the differences in vocabulary, pronunciation and cultural backgrounds.

-The Brazilian game market is the 13th largest in the world and has overtaken more established economies like Australia and Taiwan.
-Brazil accounts for the second largest game revenue share in Latin America with $1.45 billion.
+The Brazilian game market is the 15th largest in the world and has overtaken more established economy like Taiwan.
+Brazil accounts for the largest game revenue share in Latin America with $1.99 billion.
 To penetrate the Brazilian game market and get a piece of the market, game localization is key.

 Brazil is a country with strong cultural and historical heritage and low English proficiency.
 It’s been ranked far behind Poland, Portugal, South Korea, and even Argentina in terms of English understanding EF index.

 Because of this, mobile or video game localization into Brazilian Portuguese is a good investment.